 “When I think of Face Front Inclusive Theatre I see teams of people from all walks of life, ages and abilities, exploring how best to entertain, inform and empower those that participate and those that watch its shows.
 It is led by a small, dedicated team that produces work huge in ambition and content.
 We are all richer having Face Front in our community and beyond.
 I am honoured to have been asked to become a Patron, after serving on the Board of Trustees.
 Long may its work continue.”

-In whatever project I’m involved with, I always start the process by saying ‘A play is called play because you play, so let us play.’
+He is a double-graduate from the Royal Central School of Speech & Drama and in whatever project he’s involved with, he always starts the process by saying ‘A play is called play because you play - so let's play!’

 Annie Smol MBE